 Adamic Amethyst video

 Jews are not of the line of Judah.
 Jews are NOT the descendants of Jacob/Israel.
-The first 4 on the list are inaccurate.
+The first 3 on this original list are inaccurate and have been removed.
+Here’s why.

 Download the excel file here: